chakib-belgaid/powerapi-g5k/README.md

 To delete the remote machine

+##### testing example

+launch your test inside a docker container and it's better to pin it into the first socket

+        docker run --name test1 --cpuset-cpus -0 chakibmed/sleep
+the test will just run for 20 secs and then shut down

+you can get the **Id** of your container using the following command

+        docker inspect --format "{{.Id}}" test1

+##### Gettind the data

-1. you will find all the recorded data in a mongodb database situated in the address "mongodb://172.16.45.8:27017"
+you will find all the recorded data in a mongodb database situated in the address "mongodb://172.16.45.8:27017"

 you find here a jupyter client that uses pymongo to consult the database